klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 I'm a little embarrassed at how long it took me to figure out what was going on.
 I was actually halfway through writing the div that shows the minimum and maximum points of data when I figured it out.

 There's no particular part of this code that I feel the need to show off, though I really like some of its functionality.
 For example, it can be given multiple event names to trigger the tooltip appearance and hiding, which by default are "[mouseenter](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseenter_event) [touchstart](https://developer.mozilla.org/en-us/docs/Web/Events/touchstart)", so it works decently well on mobile.
+All USCensusMap.js does is pass those event types to d3 when it calls [_selection_.on](https://github.com/d3/d3-selection/blob/v2.0.0/README.md#selection_on) as it renders.

 This was designed with just the United States in mind and, for now, has the geoAlbers projection built in.
 But that is really the only part strictly dependent on U.S. Data.
 When it's time to create some worldwide visualizations, I'll just make a few changes and re-use this class.

 You can find the code [here](https://github.com/klm127/us-census-chloropleth-viewer-data-selector/blob/master/USCensusMap.js).
-Documentation to come soon.
+It's somewhat documented in the code, but I'll generate the jsdoc website for it too soon.

 # What I Learned

 - [jsdoc](https://jsdoc.app/)

-Just like Javadoc, really!
+Very much like Javadoc!
+Glad there seems to be a general conventions for documentation markup.
 Quickly generate html pages from your code, like [I did for census-csv-parser.](https://www.quaffingcode.com/census-csv-parser/doc/index.html) There's a number of templates out there.
 I wound up using [minami](https://github.com/Nijikokun/minami)
 - [npm](https://www.npmjs.com/)

 If you read this far, you probably already know what npm is. census-csv-parser was the first npm module I've [published](https://www.npmjs.com/package/census-csv-parser), And  - **holy cow** I just noticed I have 74 downloads!
 Who the heck has found my package?
 That's awesome!
+Now I feel obligated to get started on version 2.

 - [d3](https://github.com/d3/d3/blob/master/API.md)